 October marks the end of the rainy season in

 Chiang Rai.
 The significant decrease in rainfall to 125mm (4.92") indicates a shift in the weather pattern.
 As temperatures start to dip and days get shorter, the city prepares to welcome the approaching cool season.
 Although the rain has moderated, the cityscape resonates with verdant beauty, rejuvenated by the recent monsoon showers.
-October in Chiang Rai is a fantastic time to explore the city as the weather is pleasant and the landscapes are lush green.
+October is a fantastic time to explore the city as the weather is pleasant and the landscapes are lush green.

 Temperature

 September's 31.1°C (88°F).
-Chiang Rai, during October, witnesses an average low-temperature of 21.1°C (70°F).
+An average low-temperature of 21.1°C (70°F) marks the month of October.

 Heat index